datatrails/datatrails-python/docs/runner/assets_create.rst

 Assets Create Story Runner YAML .........................................

-No required parameters except that the arc_diaplay_name value must be specified and used as the 'asset_name' value on both 'EVENTS_CREATE' and 'COMPLIANCE_COMPLIANT_AT' operations.
+'asset_label' is not required but if unspecified the created asset will not be accessible to later actions in the story.

 .. code-block:: yaml